ballinette/klack/README.md

 # Workshop Kuzzle: Build a slack with Kuzzle

 This is the code for the Kuzzle workshop to present the beta version.
-The code is split in branches and each branch is a step to build a Slack clone.
+The code is versioned and each tag is a step to build a Slack clone.

 ## Preparation